SeanLeng1/SeanLeng1.github.io/_pages/about.md

 </div><br>

 I am a fourth-year undergraduate student in Computer Science at the University of Rochester, where I have the opportunity to be advised by [Prof. Jiebo Luo](https://www.cs.rochester.edu/u/jluo/#Prospective).
-I am also collaborating with [Prof. Haohan Wang](https://haohanwang.github.io/) at UIUC [DREAM Lab](https://dreamlabuiuc.github.io/).<br>
+I am also collaborating with [Prof. Haohan Wang](https://haohanwang.github.io/) at UIUC [DREAM Lab](https://dreamlabuiuc.github.io/).
+In the summer 2024, I will be a visiting researcher at Washington University in St. Louis<br>

 Nothing yet.